Washington-University/HCPpipelines/README.md

 *EnvironmentScript*

-The `EnvironmentScript` variable should contain the path to a script that sets up the rest of the environment variables that are necessary for running the Pipeline scripts.
+The `EnvironmentScript` variable should contain the path to a script that sets up the environment variables that are necessary for running the Pipeline scripts.

 As distributed, this variable is set with the assumption that you have installed the HCP Pipelines in the directory